-- 1. Acknowledge your pain and anger. - 2.
+- 1. Acknowledge your pain and anger.
+Allow yourself to feel disrespected. - 2.
 Be specific about your future expectations and limits. - 3.
 Give up your right to "get even," but insist on being treated better in the future. - 4.
 Let go of blame, resentment, and negativity toward your partner. - 5.
 Communicate your act of forgiveness to your partner. - 6.
 Work toward reconciliation (when safe).